 The third time the guy was asking for personal info like if I have a car( I assumed they wanted the plate #)

 after asking for so much info then he asks for another redeem code.
+This guy swore and promised they would get it this time and still fell through on their promise.

 Remember when you’re caught in a tough position logic is overwritten.
 The fact that I needed extra funds for a snowblower and other stuff overrode logic.
 People can say ‘get a job’ but you can’t just walk into a place and get hired.
 You’re up against 100s of people after the same job.
 Restrictions for COVID are back so.